Here are a few short stories about my Bowman lineage.

 The US Government made him leave his home during the Civil War.
 Afterwards, his family moved back.
-One afternoon the Lane gang from Kansas showed up wanting to kill Boston (who had been an Union soldier).
+One afternoon the Lane gang from Kansas showed up wanting to kill Boston (who had been an Confederate soldier).
 He talked his way out of it.

 George L. Bowman.
 My grandfather.
 He ran D&G Cafe in Oklahoma during the 1940s.
 Never did make much money as he was always extending chits to his customers.
 After a day of rabbit hunting, he came home and collapsed in the living room.
 My father, who was 12 at the time knew it was bad.
 His father had begun to turn purple.
 Heart attack at the age of 45.

 That is him below in his cafe.
 Ironically, I now have this photo above our pizza counter here in Thailand.